About Legacy 2030

 Why capture the voice of state early childhood specialists?
-Legacy 2030 seeks to inform policy decisions for children, birth to third grade, over the coming decade (2020–2030).
 Early childhood specialists have first-hand knowledge of state policies and administrative processes that are working (or not working) to support early learning and development; how context, policies, administrative structures, and communication channels impact the state agency’s work with districts and local communities implementing early childhood programs, and barriers to achieving state goals around transitioning to school.

 Why is this project important?
 Too many children still lack access to high-quality early learning experiences, resulting in inequitable opportunities to succeed in school and life.
 State early childhood specialists are responsible for implementing policies and collaborating with other stakeholders to meet the needs of all young children in their state.
 The perspectives of current and former early childhood specialists could provide a wellspring of knowledge from sharing their deep understanding of the challenges and constraints of implementing state policy in a compelling and accessible format, which can lead to change in the design and implementation of policies to improve outcomes for all children.

-What is our research approach?
+What was our research approach?
 CEELO contracted with The Policy Equity Group to conduct focus groups and a national survey of state early childhood specialists.
 With this background, CEELO, together with our National Advisory Group, produced the following: